cansyl/DEEPScreen/README.md

 ![alt text](https://github.com/cansyl/DEEPScreen/blob/master/DEEPScreen_Figure.png)

-## Descriptions of folders and files under the DEEPScreen repository
+## Descriptions of folders and files in the DEEPScreen repository

 * **bin** folder includes the source code of DEEPScreen.